Flowers of the Earth

 Photos by Jim Holden © RBG Kew

-‘The Wings Flutter, Grasslands are Alive’ was comissioned by RGB Kew and supported by fynn studio was a site specific installation for Wakehurst.
+‘The Wings Flutter, Grasslands are Alive’ was commissioned by RGB Kew and curated by Fynn Studio.
+It was a site specific installation for Wakehurst.

 Each of these five elements symbolise distinct states of matter present in all living entities, highlighting the connection between the human body and the natural world around us.